prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-native-inapp-android.md

   **onPrebidNativeNotFound**

-  Use this method when a Prebid Native is not found in the server returned response.
+  Use this method when a Prebid Native ad is not found in the server returned response.
 The ad should be displayed as a regular AdUnit type.

   **onPrebidNativeNotValid**